w821-Australian-Aboriginal-bark-painting-Naminapu-Maymuru-Wakun-Wanambi-300-1.jpg

 Australian Aboriginal bark painting, "Milngunya (Milky Way) Dreaming."
 Jakarppi.
 Naminapu Maymuru & Wukun Wanambi (d)/ Nhulunbuy-Gove, artists of the Yirritja ga Dhuwa moiety.
 The painting depicts the creation of the Milky Way.
 When a Mangalili person dies, his or her spirit goes to the Milky Way.

-Wukun Wanambi is a highly regarded Aboriginal artist, who is fluent in film-making as well as more traditional indigenous genres.
-He has traveled to New York City and shared his native culture on public media.
+Wukun Wanambi was a highly regarded Aboriginal artist, who was fluent in film-making as well as more traditional indigenous genres.
+He traveled to New York City and shared his native culture on public media.
 Wanambi was born in Gurka'wuy as the oldest son in his family.
-His father, Mithili Wanambi, was an esteemed clan leader and renowned painter.
+His father, Mithili Wanambi (d.), was an esteemed clan leader and renowned painter.
 Although he was born to a family of artists, he wished to be a politician growing up.

 From this point on, he became a highly renowned artist, dedicated to honoring his father and ancestry through his art.